Showing posts with label vintage film. Show all posts

 A couple of medical establishments confirm that he’s a goner, and at first he’s in denial.
 From the dimly lit confines of a physician’s office, Bigelow bolts into the vast, sun-filled concrete cityscape that is somehow as claustrophobic and airless as the doctor’s office.
 He’s a man trying to outrun fate and it’s hard not to gasp for breath along with him as he scrambles toward points unknown.

 Pamela Britton, O’Brien.
-Frank and Paula meetup, all too briefly.
+Frank and Paula meet all too briefly.

 Frank ponders Life.